xelemental/xelemental.github.io/_posts/2024-01-25-Priv8-Technical-Analysis-of-Rage-Stealer.md

 ![xStealer(1)](https://github.com/xelemental/xelemental.github.io/assets/49472311/5eeb2a42-91f0-4b94-8e6d-7bf02e23111d)

 As, we can see there are only 72 victims to date, as the script stops dumping logs for the 73rd user.
+But there might be cases where similar logs have been dumped multiple times.
+Therefore, we will sort that out in the victim landscape section.

 ![nsper12](https://github.com/xelemental/xelemental.github.io/assets/49472311/e3ea371b-f503-405c-b526-715b6fb56e90)